21 Parks and Gardens to Visit in Paris, France

 • Métro – Line 5 – Porte de Pantin

-• Macaron Hoarder Insider Tip: Another treasure on the edge of Paris, this is a hot destination for concerts.
+• NEP Insider Tip: Another treasure on the edge of Paris, this is a hot destination for concerts.
 The contemporary-urban park has sculptures among wide, green lawns and is an up-and-coming area for young Parisians who love going out.

 • Additional Information: La Villette website